 They discussed with the frightened woman just what may have caused this reaction.
 One theory they focused on was medications around the home the cat could have gotten into.

 Although she knew the cat hadn’t eaten any pills, what they eventually discovered was just as dangerous.

 Over the 4 months prior to the issue, the woman had undergone a gender transformation.
+(Seems pretty obvious they should have linked the two quicker in my opinion.)
 The process includes numerous hormone related prescriptions.
 One of those was Lenzetto, used in Hormone Replacement Therapy (HRT).

 According to the Lenzetto leaflet insert, “It contains a female hormone, from the group of oestrogens.
 Lenzetto is used in postmenopausal women with at least 6 months since their last natural period.
 [It] can also be used in women who have had surgery to remove their ovaries as this causes instant menopause.”

 Lenzetto is a spray solution which contains small amounts of a medicine called estradiol.
 When sprayed onto the skin as directed, it passes through the skin into your bloodstream.

 Sadly, after using the spray, the woman didn’t wash her hands before snuggling with her beloved cat.

 It’s even worse when the application site is on the inner forearm…a favorite kitty spot.
 Now imagine what it does to a 10 pound cat with no fur to lessen the exposure.
 The vet believes the coincidence that it was a sphynx cat made for a worst case scenario.
 It was as if the cat was joining his owner during the gender transformation.

 Happily, as rare as it was to discover, the solution was simple.
 Wash up after using and keep the cat away from the application site.

 Eventually the swelling decreased and the fortunate feline is back to normal–with one relieved mom!